jrzaurin/infinitoml/_posts/2020-12-06-pytorch-widedeep.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Once the data is prepared to be "fed" to the model, let's have a look to the components that can be used to build a wide and deep model.
+<p>Let's now have a look to the components that can be used to build a wide and deep model.
 The 5 main components of <code>WideDeep</code> are:</p>

 <pre><code>Wide
 DeepDense or DeepDenseResnet